usnistgov/OSCAL-Pages/src/content/_index.md

 Control-based information expressed using OSCAL formats allows you to:

 - Translate policies incorporating regulatory requirements into standardized, machine-readable OSCAL to operationalize the 'policy-as-code'
-- Easily access control information from security and privacy control catalogs
+- Easily asseas control information from security and privacy control catalogs
 - Establish and share machine-readable control baselines
 - Maintain and share actionable, up-to-date information about how controls are implemented in your systems
 - Automate the monitoring and assessment of your system control implementation effectiveness